 Welcome to October is Tailgating Snacks Month 2016!
 The 3rd annual!
 With an awesome recipe for Slow Cooker Carne Asada.

-Want to check out my tips and tricks for How to Host a Taco Bar Party, click here.
+Check out my tips and tricks for How to Host a Taco Bar Party.

 And this crockpot dish smells Ahhhh-MaZe-ing as it cooks!

 Our new Crock Pot Carne Asada recipe is based on our Carne Asada Marinade.

 The short story of that marinade is that we were looking to be able to make our own carne asada at home, and this marinade was suggested by a friend.

 It’s so delicious, so we wondered how it would come out if the beef cooked in the marinade in the crock pot.

 everyone loved it!
 It makes great tacos, sandwiches, and lots of leftovers.
 Perfect for parties.

 Is this recipe authentic?

 No, I realize that this crock pot version isn’t authentic.
 But, like I said, it was based off the marinade that’s super delicious, and we do cook that version on the grill.

 “Carne Asada” translates as “grilled meat”.
 And, clearly this crock pot version isn’t grilled.